rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 As if v1.0 in July was not enough, August was a **really** busy month for Rotki!

 As the users [started using v1.0](https://twitter.com/bitfalls/status/1157011467478155264), August started with bugfixing of various issues that were reported.
-Not one, but two bugfixing releases were made!
+Not one, but two bugfixing releases were made within a few days!

 - [v1.0.1 - Afterfeather](https://github.com/rotki/rotki/releases/tag/v1.0.1)